What Every Rookie Truck Driver Should Know

 If you’re thinking of becoming a truck driver or have just gotten your Class A CDL, you may wonder what it’s like.
 Truck driving takes experience and knowledge.
 Yet, everyone starts as a rookie.
 Learn more about what every rookie truck driver should know – as an individual and as a driver.

 Life has challenges, and work always has obstacles.
 The crucial thing is how you face those challenges as a truck driver.
 As with any new endeavor, you will make mistakes.
 You may feel overwhelmed or wonder if you’ve made the right career choice.

 One challenge is putting in the time to get your Class A CDL.
 Not everyone is cut out to invest their time and money into training for a new career.
-But there’s some good news: you can become a Truck Driver in as little as four weeks!
-Imagine getting an entirely new career in just a month.
+But there’s some good news: you can become a Truck Driver in about. month!

 As far as the money investment, you can learn how to drive a truck with little to no money out of pocket.
 We offer in-house financing to those who qualify to help cover the cost of tuition.
 We work with students with all types of credit histories to help them pay for school.